 Sports psychology is concerned with the mind and how it functions in a sporting and competition situation.
-Areas of sports psychology can be broken down into mental preparation, skill acquisition, individual differences between sportspeople as well as group dynamics, leadership and teamwork.
+Specific areas of sports psychology include mental preparation, skill acquisition, individual differences between sportspeople as well as group dynamics, leadership and teamwork.

 Skill acquisition is the area of sports psychology concerned with how athletes learn and retain new skills.
-This includes defining abilities and skills, theories of learning, motor programs and schema theory.
-Having a good understanding of how the mind works and people learn can help improve your own sports performance, especially learning new techniques as well as being beneficial for coaching and teaching others.
+Having a good understanding of how the mind works and people learn can help improve your own sports performance.
+This is especially true when learning new techniques as well as coaching and teaching others.

 Mental preparation relates to how the athlete gets in the right frame of mind for optimum performance and includes management of stress, mental rehearsal, and visualisation.

 This section looks at how stress and anxiety affect sports performance.
 Areas of study also include how stress is measured and the difference between state and trait anxiety.

 The aim of stress management is to learn methods which can be used to help athletes to control stress and anxiety.
 Areas of study include physical relaxation, goal setting and imagary.

 Group dynamics and teamwork looks at how teams work together and the influence of others as well as leadership.